Taxonomic hierarchy refers to

 b.
 Increase in body mass is not observed in non-living things.

 c.
-Accumulation or increase in mass from inside is the basis of growth in living beings.
+Increase in mass from inside is the basis of growth in living beings.

 d.
 Growth is considered as defining property of living beings.